jaredap1995/JP-HPC-Data-Analysis/README.md

   - Each client's value was assessed based on their attendance, workouts completed, and services provided for free.
   - Potential revenue losses were identified due to complimentary training sessions.
   - Seasonal changes were forecasted based on trends in client activity and business performance.
+  - Integrated calendar data into Python via iCalendar for forecasting analysis
+  - SARIMA forecasting model predicts dips and peaks in business traffic based on previous calendar data

 - **User Analysis:**
   - The most frequently prescribed exercises were identified to evaluate program diversity and identify areas for variation.